lucas-werner/examsIAPP/README.md

-# AIGP Practice Quiz
+# Privacy Certifications Practice Quiz

-This repository contains a single-page web application that provides an interactive practice quiz for the IAPP AI Governance Professional (AIGP) certification exam.
-The quiz includes 100 multiple-choice questions with rationale and scoring similar to the official test.
+This repository contains a single-page web application that provides interactive practice quizzes for several IAPP certifications.
+The AIGP exam includes 100 questions, while the CIPP/E, CIPM, CIPP/A and CIPT samples contain smaller question sets for demonstration purposes.

 ## Opening the Quiz